These are the 6 most innovative winter coats and jackets of 2020

 Filson

 Filson is known for creating durable, well-made jackets, and these two parkas are no exception.
 Both are warm, hard-wearing, and full of little details that ensure you’ll get decades of use out of them.
 The hems of the pockets, for instance, are lined with leather, so they won’t fray.
-The exterior shell is made from a material that is both water- and abrasion-resistant.
+And the exterior shell is made from a material that is both water- and abrasion-resistant.

 These coats are built for cold climates.
-Filson uses goose down for these jackets, but has been very thoughtful about sourcing the material from an ethical, sustainable supplier called Allied Feather and Down.
-On the jacket, there’s a “Track My Down” tag, which allows you to see where the goose was raised and how it was treated.
+Filson uses goose down for these jackets, but has been very thoughtful about sourcing the material from an ethical, sustainable supplier called Allied Feather + Down.
+On the coat, there’s a “Track My Down” tag, which allows you to see where the goose was raised and how it was treated.

 The coats are equipped with lots of thoughtful little features, like hand-warmer pockets and cuffs that prevent cold air from entering.
 My favorite feature is the faux fur trim that keeps your neck and face warm as you brave the freezing weather.
 They’re also equipped with zippered vents on the side, so that you don’t get too hot when you’re outside walking at a fast clip.
-These jackets are carefully designed and you’ll enjoy wearing them for years.

 Fjällräven